CaraMcAvinchey/stem-and-leaf-blog/README.md

 ## Credits
 - The Code Institute 'I Think, Therefore I Blog' walkthrough project assisted and guided in the setup and basic structure of this project.
 - The Stockbook Project by Massimo Ranalli assisted with the setup of the edit/delete functions for comments as well as the messaging alerts.
+- Seaside Sewing by Kera Kudmore was a great source of inspiration and best practice regarding testing and README structure.
 - Code Institute Student Template: [gitpod full template](https://github.com/Code-Institute-Org/gitpod-full-template).
 - The articles on the blog were written myself and any additional helpful articles were linked to for the user to access for more information.